Ilse-hutten/tweet-stock-prediction/README.md

 ## 🔁 Project Workflow

 ### 1. Data Collection
-- Tweets were scraped using Playwright for both Amazon and Netflix.
+- Tweets were scraped using Playwright for both Amazon and Netflix (note that X sometimes changes its DOM structure so might have to amend selector).
 - Raw tweet data was cleaned and preprocessed for sentiment analysis.

 ### 2. Sentiment Analysis & ML Modeling